 (2) When the department determines that there are inadequate recycling facilities or that there is inadequate recycling capacity to dispose of the food waste being collected pursuant to this part.

-§46-E Rules.
-The department may adopt rules in accordance with chapter 91.
+§46-E Implementation.
+The department may implement this part pursuant to an ordinance enacted by the legislative body or by adopting rules in accordance with chapter 91.

-§46-G Reporting requirements. (a) On the effective date of this Act and quarterly thereafter, each waste recycling facility shall report to the department for the quarter preceding:
+§46-G Reporting requirements. (a) Effective October 1, 2004, and quarterly thereafter, each waste recycling facility shall report to the department for the quarter preceding:

 (1) The total volume of food waste being recycled, and the average dollar amount the facility is charging per unit of weight or volume, if the facility both collected and disposed of food waste from a food establishment; and

 (2) The amount of food waste, per unit of weight or volume, that the facility recycled during the previous quarter.